 - Further insight into service quality and areas that require improvement

-Successful incident management all flows from having a robust incident management framework or process.
-While incident management implementation may vary slightly depending on the type of organisation, project or service in use, most incident management processes typically follow along the lines of the following five stages.
+Successful incident management flows from a robust incident management framework or process.
+Most incident management implementations vary depending on the organisation, project or service in use.
+However, there are five main steps which you should follow when implementing an incident management process.

 Stage One: Incident Identification

 The first step in the incident management process is to identify the incident.
-An incident can emerge from any part of a project and properly taking notice and logging the incident allows teams to promptly address it.
+An incident can emerge from any part of a project.
+Therefore, being aware of potential incidents and logging the incident allows teams to promptly address it.

 When identifying and logging an incident, some critical information includes the following:

-Once the incident has been identified, it needs to be further categorized to help make sure the incident is being addressed by the right people.
+Once we have identified the incident, it needs to be further categorised.
+This categorisation ensures the incident is being addressed by the right people.
 An incident category is a high-level description that describes the type of incident with a related or relevant keyword.
-It should be logical and intuitive to your incident to avoid any confusion.
+It should be logical and intuitive to your incident, to avoid any confusion.

-This is particularly useful for an ITSM service desk as it allows incident ‘tickets’ to be effectively sorted and allocated to the appropriate teams as well as easily highlight high-priority incidents.
+Categorisation of incidents are particularly useful to an ITSM service desk.
+This is because categorisation ensures incident ‘tickets’ are be effectively allocated to the appropriate teams.
+It also as well as easily highlight high-priority incidents.
 For example, an important category to includes “network” with a sub-category called “network outage”.
 For a service dependent organisation, a network outage can be classified as a high priority issue and would require an immediate incident response.

-Having clear and defined incident categorisation is also useful in providing accurate incident tracking data as it allows teams to easily identify patterns within select categories.
-This gives teams the opportunity to spot areas in their incident management process or teams that may be lacking and requires improvement.
+Having clearly defined incident categorisation is also useful to provide accurate incident tracking data.
+This is because it allows teams to easily identify patterns within select categories.
+As a result, managers have the opportunity to spot areas in their incident management process or teams that may require improvement.

 Stage Three: Incident Prioritisation

 While incidents all require some form of response, some require a more immediate response than others.
-That is why incidents need to be properly prioritised according to their urgency and impact.
-The urgency reflects how quickly a response is needed and impact measures the potential damage the incident can inflict upon the project.
+That is why we need to prioritise incidents according to their urgency and impact.
+We can determine the urgency by how quickly the incident requires a response.
+To measure the impact, check the potential damage the incident can inflict upon the project.

 - Low-priority incidents: do not require immediate action as it does not disrupt users or the business.
 These incidents can typically be resolved in due process and can be worked around in the meantime.